davidstutz/password-score/README.md

 Estimating the time to crack is still to be implemented.
 In addition there is still some work to do concerning documentation and the demonstration site.

+# Demonstration

+A demonstration and a short introduction of the library can be found [here](http://davidstutz.github.io/pssword-score/).
+You may enter an arbitrary password and Password Score will score this password based on english and german dictionaries, a list of common passwords, country and city names, female and male first names as well as last names.
+In addition Password Score will search for keyboard patterns, sequences and repititions.
+Based on this score Password Score will make an estimation of the average time to crack when using 4 parallel cores.

 ## Data Sources

 * `cities.txt`: [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/); [http://download.geonames.org/export/dump/](http://download.geonames.org/export/dump/)